wp-plugins/woocommerce-product-sort-and-display/readme.txt

 == Upgrade Notice ==

+= 1.3.2 =
+Maintenance Upgrade.
+2 tweaks for full compatibility with plugins that have pre-set product views based on roles.
+Example product price

 = 1.3.1 =
 Maintenance Upgrade.
 2 x code tweaks to fix bug on shop page display that was in yesterday version 1.3.0 feature release